rinchik/version-check/README.md

 ### Features
 * Tells you what's out of date.
 * Provides a link to the package's documentation so you can decide if you want the update.
-* You can send output to the HihChat Room or output to the console
+* You can send output to the HipChat Room or output to the console

 ### Installation